fieldtrip/website/tutorial/continuous.md

 	  title(sprintf('trial %d', trialsel));
 	end

-If you want to force epoched data to be interpreted as continuous data, you can use the cfg.continuous option, like thi
+If you want to force epoched data to be interpreted as continuous data, you can use the cfg.continuous option, like this:

 	cfg = [];
 	cfg.dataset     = 'Subject01.ds';
-	cfg.continuous  = 'yes';
+	cfg.continuous  = 'yes';             % force it to be continuous
 	data_meg        = ft_preprocessing(cfg);

 	chansel = 1;
 	plot(data_meg.time{1}, data_meg.trial{1}(chansel, :))
 	xlabel('time (s)')
 	ylabel('channel amplitude (a.u.)')

+If you look in detail at one of the MEG channels in the continuous data, you can see that there are small jumps every 3 seconds.
+These are due to the data being discontinuous on disk, i.e. only the 3 second segments around each stimulus are stored on disk, the data in between the trials is not stored on disk.
+Consequently, this particular dataset should **not be interpreted** as a continuous recording.
+Many other CTF recordings are stored on disk with data segments of 10 seconds each, these can be interpreted as continuous as there are no gaps between the long segments.

 ## Preprocessing, filtering and re-referencing